 In 2015, we held a further Tea Dance, this time in conjunction with Silver Surfers/Tai Chi.
 More details of these social events can be found on the Social Events tag in the navigational pane.

-Since 2001 we have raised £8,945.33 for charitable causes as a result of both the annual tournaments, the Breast Cancer Awareness sponsorship match, the Tea Dances and the Open Garden.
+Since 2001 we have raised £9,516.06 for charitable causes as a result of annual tournaments, donations at our Christmas evenings, the Breast Cancer Awareness sponsorship match, the Tea Dances and the Open Garden.

 In November 2006, the Club launched its own web-site.